fraserc182/fraserc182.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: about fraser clark
 ---

-My name is Fraser Clark.
-I am a devops engineer with a background in networking.
+My name is Fraser, a platform engineer with a background in networking.